Prof. Dr. Klaus Kümmerer

 Director of the Institute of Sustainable and Environmental Chemistry

-Prof. Dr. Klaus Kümmereris full Professor of Sustainable Chemistry and Material Resources at the public Leuphana University.
-His research and teaching is focused on Sustainable Chemistry, Material Resources and aquatic environmental chemistry.
-For his work on pharmaceuticals in the environment he received the Recipharm International Environmenat Award (Sweden, 2007).
+Prof. Dr. Klaus Kümmerer is full Professor of Sustainable Chemistry and Material Resources at the public Leuphana University.
+His research and teaching is focused on Sustainable Chemistry, Sustainable Pharmacy, Material Resources and aquatic environmental chemistry including the benign by design concept.
+For his work on pharmaceuticals in the environment he received the Recipharm International Environment Award (Sweden, 2007).
 In 2015 he was awarded the "Wasser-Ressourcenpreis" of the Rüdiger Kurt Bode-Stiftung Germany within the Stifterverband für die Deutsche Wissenschaft for his outstanding work on the Benign by Design concept and protection of water resources.